bgd-labs/aave-governance-v3/DEPLOYMENT.md

 - [Set_Gov_as_CCF_Sender.s.sol](./scripts/governance/Set_Gov_as_CCF_Sender.s.sol): Sets Governance as a valid sender to aDI (only if msg.sender is owner of aDI).
 Required because Governance directly sends messages for payload execution.
 - [Set_VP_as_CCF_Senders.s.sol](./scripts/Governance/Set_VP_as_CCF_Senders.s.sol): Sets VotingPortals as valid senders to aDI (only if msg.sender is owner of aDI).
 Required because VotingPortals send messages for voting start.

-### Makefile
+## Makefile

-Remember to specify the networks needed on the Makefile.
+Specify the required networks in the Makefile:

 - `make deploy-gov-power-strategy PROD=true LEDGER=true`: deploys the governance power strategy
 - `make deploy-governance PROD=true LEDGER=true`: deploys governance